FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 </details>

->📷 Take a screenshot of the details of the output of Step 5 and save it as a .jpg or .png with the filename `deployment.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of the details of the output of `kubectl apply -f deployment.yml` command that you just ran and save it as **deployment.png**.

 6. Open a new terminal and run the port-forward command again to start the app: